fatemehmirzade/De_Novo_Peptide_Sequencing/README.md

 ## pipeline (Codes/)

-run the scripts in this order.
-Each script has its input and output paths as constants at the top of the file so edit those before running.
+run the scripts in this order -> each script has its input and output paths as constants at the top of the file so edit those before running.

 1. **[filter_mgf.py](https://github.com/fatemehmirzade/p_denovo_foreign/blob/main/Codes/filter_mgf.py)**
    remove the spectra that ANN-SoLo already identified & reads the `spectra_ref` index of every PSM in the mzTab and streams the MGF, keeping only the spectra with no PSM.
-   input: `cluster_ident_2.mgf`, `cluster_ident_n.mgf` and the matching mzTab files
-   output: `cluster_unannotated_2.mgf`, `cluster_unannotated_n.mgf`
-   run `python filter_mgf.py --preview` first to check the mapping
+   input: `cluster_ident_2.mgf`, `cluster_ident_n.mgf` and the matching mzTab files output: `cluster_unannotated_2.mgf`, `cluster_unannotated_n.mgf` run `python filter_mgf.py --preview` first to check the mapping

 2. **[run_casanovo.sh](https://github.com/fatemehmirzade/p_denovo_foreign/blob/main/Codes/run_casanovo.sh)**
    slurm script that runs Casanovo 5.1.2 on both unannotated MGF files with default settings (`casanovo sequence <file>.mgf --model casanovo_v5_0_0.ckpt`).
 Needs one GPU.
 Casanovo only supports precursor charges 1 to 4 and skips the rest -> Output: one mzTab per MGF.